 What is the Passing Score for MCAT?

 The MCAT score range is between 472-528 when the four scores are added up, with the average MCAT score being 500.
+A low MCAT score is in the 470 range.
 The following image comes directly from the AAMC.

 Is the MCAT Graded on a Curve?